Parrot-Developers/firmwared/README.md

 * *FIRMWARED\_NET\_FIRST\_TWO\_BYTES*: prefix for building the IP addresses for the host and the container, defaults to **172.30.**, must have the form 'X1.X2.' with X1 and X2 being two integers in [0, 255] inclusive
+* *FIRMWARED\_DUMP\_PROFILE*: if set to "y", the AppArmor profile will be dumped to firmwared's standard error, at each instance creation, defaults to "n"

 The firmwares initial indexing performs sha1 computation which can take a significant amount of time.
 Openmp is used to automatically make them in